e12chaos/BINF6250F25/README.md

   count: dict[str, int],
   occur: dict[str, list[int]],
   a: str) -> tuple[int, int]:
-    """Function to update range given character a.

-    Updates the search range during backward search in the BWT pattern matching algorithm when processing character a.

-    Args:
-        lower: The lower boundary of the current range.
-        upper: The upper boundary of the current range.
-        count: Dictionary mapping each character to the count of lexicographically smaller characters.
-        occur: Dictionary mapping each character to its occurrence counts at each position.
-        a: The character being processed in the pattern.

-    Returns:
-        A tuple containing the updated lower and upper boundaries of the range.

-    Note:
-        This function assumes occur[a][-1] = 0 for boundary conditions.
-    """
 # Calculate new start position using character's count and occurrences at range start
 # Calculate new end position using character's count and occurrences at range end
 # return new start and end positions